 Getting started with composting is easy!
-You can purchase a variety of different composters depending on the size of your household or you can even build your own using upcycled or repurposed items such as cardboard boxes, wooden pallets or plastic buckets.
+You can purchase a variety of different composters depending on the size of your household or you can even build your own using recycled or repurposed items such as cardboard boxes, wooden pallets or plastic buckets.

-2. Sustainable Soil
+2. Sustainable soil

 The ‘no dig’ method of gardening was introduced as a way to further improve the health of your soil, protect wildlife and improve the local environment.
 To implement this approach, you will need a lot of mulch (well-rotted manure or compost) and the principle is that you don’t dig up your existing soil.

 Instead, you just add about 15cm or more of organic mulch to the top which prevents you from disturbing any living things in the existing soil and also kills weed seeds that might be ready to sprout.

 Growing your own food is continuing to increase in popularity as people become more concerned with what they eat and how it’s grown.
 Fruit trees, veggie patches, herb gardens and even edible flowers do double duty in your garden by looking good and tasting good too!